CoinMetro/API-DOCS/README.md

 ## Examples

 The folder /examples contains some basic JS examples showing the capabilities of the API.

+All the example are set up to work with the _*demo*_ environment.

 *dumb-bot.js*: A bot that sells BTC every few seconds and prints some execution data.
 When BTC balance goes below a certain threshold, it buys BTC back.
 Demonstrates basic authentication, market order creation, balance polling, fill polling.